-Open heart surgery is sometimes called traditional heart surgery.
-Today, many new heart procedures can be performed with only small incisions (cuts), not wide openings.
-Therefore, the term “open heart surgery” can sometimes be misleading.
+Open-heart surgery is sometimes called traditional heart surgery.
+Today, many new heart procedures can be performed with only small incisions, not wide openings.
+Therefore, the term “open-heart surgery” can be misleading.

-CHD occurs when the blood vessels that provide blood and oxygen for the heart become narrow and hard.
+Coronary heart disease occurs when the blood vessels that provide blood and oxygen to the heart muscle become narrow and hard.
 This is often called “hardening of the arteries.”

 Hardening occurs when fatty material forms a plaque on the walls of the coronary arteries.
 This plaque narrows the arteries, making it difficult for blood to get through.
 When blood can’t flow properly to the heart, a heart attack may occur.

 Open-heart surgery is also done to:

 - repair or replace heart valves, which allow blood to travel through the heart